jaxxstorm/leebriggs.co.uk/_posts/2018-10-16-using-kubeless-for-kubernetes-events.md

 The increase in excitement around serverless frameworks means that naturally, there's been an increase in providers in the Kubernetes world.
 A quick look at the [CNCF Landscape page](https://landscape.cncf.io/landscape=serverless) shows just how many options there are to Kubernetes cluster operators.

-In this post I wanted to look [Kubeless](https://kubeless.io) a serverless framework written by the awesome people at [Bitnami](https://bitnami.com/).
+In this post I wanted to look at [Kubeless](https://kubeless.io), a serverless framework written by the awesome people at [Bitnami](https://bitnami.com/).

 Kubeless appealed to me specifically for a few reasons: